AdobeDocs/experience-platform.pt-BR/help/landing/glossary.md

 ---

-# Glossário da Adobe Experience Platform {#adobe-experience-platform-glossary}
+# Glossário do Adobe Experience Platform {#adobe-experience-platform-glossary}

 ## A